Linux Setup for Practicals

 STM32 Programming

-Compiling and flashing code for your STM32 with VSCode is done primarily through the stm32-for-vscode extension.
+Compiling and flashing code for your STM32 with VSCode is done primarily through the PlatformIO extension.

-This extension is also available in the extensions marketplace, similar to the C/C++ Extension already installed.
+This extension is available in the extensions marketplace, similar to the C/C++ Extension already installed.
 Go ahead and install it now.
+You may also need to install Python to make this work.

 While it is installing, you may be asked to install other pre-requisites in a pop-up in the bottom right of the screen.
 If you see this pop-up, accept and install anything requested.